A Guide to Boosting Your Employability Beyond 2022

 Interviews always have a chance of being tricky, some kind of unpleasant, or just plain old stressful.
 One surefire way to mitigate the interview nerves is to practice for them.
 A little mindful preparation can go a long way.

-Of course, you can’t 100% predict the specific questions you will be asked.
+Of course, you can’t 100% predict the specific questions you will be asked in an interview.
 You can, however, make some educated guesses.
 There are common questions that you can expect in any industry.
 Look them up and consider what your best answers could be.
-Examples include your strengths and weaknesses, career highlights, memorable challenges, your contributions to past positions, etc.
+For example, if you’re appearing for an interview for the position of social media manager, you can get a head start by researching probable interview questions specific to that role on the internet.

 Always keep in mind that you are not the only candidate for the position.
 Try to offer something unique.
 Share your perspective.
 Even if the generic answer is the real one, be authentic in how you phrase it.
 Don’t overshare, but do be transparent.